 There are four easy steps for buying insurance: Know what insurance you need, gather your business documents, comparison shop, and purchase!

-Websites Insureon, CoverWallet, and Coverhound offer comparison shopping so you can view several insurers offers at once.
+The websites Insureon, CoverWallet, and Coverhound offer comparison shopping, so you can view several insurers’ offers at once.

 Cost may be a deterrent for some small business owners.
 Policies can run from as little as $750 to $10,000 a year.
-Business interruption policies are very specific on their limit terms: your policy will itemize everything it will/will not pay out and up to how much.
+Business interruption policies are very specific on their limit terms: Your policy will itemize everything it will/will not pay for and up to how much.
 Your insurance team is responsible for walking you through the itemization.

 To add business interruption coverage, you’ll need current documentation of your net income.
 Policies tend to pay per incident, but a low per-incident limit may not be enough if you hit your cap before you can open your doors again.